dreamworksanimation/openmoonray/building/container_build.md

 ## Step 1.
 Base requirements
 ---

 The base image for building MoonRay in a container is constructed using *Dockerfile* in the *building* directory of the MoonRay source.
 It contains a number of MoonRay dependencies that are installed using *yum*, the Centos-7 package manager.
-It also intalls CMake, needed for Step 2.
+It also installs CMake, needed for Step 2.

 You can remove the Qt5 packages from the Dockerfile if you do not intend to build the MoonRay GUI programs.